 26% of labs reported that data sharing was not a priority, and 10% believe that it isn’t mandatory for labs.
 68% of labs share data into HIEs, but 76% of them do so only at a regional level.

 There is still no consistent way to identify a patient within an EHR system, let alone across a network of providers.
 In the US, patients are normally identified by their name, date of birth, and Social Security number.
-However, since different systems store each instance of this information differently, patient identification errors are possible.

 A national unique patient identifier that would help recognize a patient at every point of care throughout their lifetime might solve the problem, but patient privacy concerns prevail.
 Thus, data privacy and security represent another barrier.

-Besides different EHR formats, there are many electronic health data standards out there.
-They may pertain to data security, transmission, format, structure, or the meanings of codes or terms.
 Each standard is meant to match particular organizational needs, so clinical systems and payers use different data-sharing standards, and systems have to manipulate and sanitize data before importing it into another system.

 Steps are being taken for the adoption and use of common standards for capturing, transmitting, receiving, storing, and managing patient data.
 Namely, to enable nationwide sharing of health-related data in the US, all key players will have to implement the following: